Breathwork

 Exhaled air is approximately 79% nitrogen, 15% oxygen, 5% carbon dioxide, and small amounts of other gasses like hydrogen.

-So, when you take a strong breath, you will get a 360-degree expansion of your torso.
-And when you boost your breathing, you boost your body's power to detoxify itself.
+So, when you take a strong breath, your torso expands 360 degrees.
+When you boost your breathing, you boost your body's power to detoxify itself.
 By breathing correctly, you can provide your body with better nutrition than you do with your diet!

 Common Forms of Breathing